The Sons of Sam: A Descent Into Darkness: Critical response

 On Rotten Tomatoes, the series holds an approval rating of 58% based on 19 reviews, with an average rating of 6.3/10.
 On Metacritic, the series holds a rating of 58 out of 100, based on 6 critics, indicating "mixed or average reviews".

 In Decider, Joel Keller said the series "should put a new perspective on one of the most famous serial-killer cases of all time."
 Tony Sokol of Den of Geek called it "compelling, exquisitely inconclusive, and long overdue."
 Dan Jackson of Thrillist called the series' footage "startling" and "tense," and Nick Schager of The Daily Beast praised its "harrowing account of those stressful few months."

-Richard Roeper of the Chicago Sun-Times wrote: "In the more than capable hands of director Joshua Zeman, “The Sons of Sam” becomes as much a profile of Terry’s obsessive attempts to re-open the case... as a re-examination of the investigation of the “.44 Caliber Killer,” as Berkowitz was called by the media until he began sending letters to New York Daily News columnist Jimmy Breslin calling himself “Son of Sam.”
+Richard Roeper of the Chicago Sun-Times wrote: "In the more than capable hands of director Joshua Zeman, "The Sons of Sam" becomes as much a profile of Terry's obsessive attempts to re-open the case... as a re-examination of the investigation of the ".44 Caliber Killer," as Berkowitz was called by the media until he began sending letters to New York Daily News columnist Jimmy Breslin calling himself "Son of Sam."

-ScreenRant, however, criticized the inaccuracies and omissions about Berkowitz, Satanism and Terry's life after his interview with Berkowitz.
+Screen Rant, however, criticized the inaccuracies and omissions about Berkowitz, Satanism and Terry's life after his interview with Berkowitz.